 Windsor Castle was originally constructed during William the Conquerors reign in the 11th century.
-It was used as the royal residence by subsequent English monarch, all the way until the present day.
+It was used as the royal residence by the subsequent English monarchs, all the way until the present day.

-Many new structures were added to the castle in later medieval period so that it sprawls over a massive area today and has many wings.
+Many new structures were added to the castle in the later medieval period so that it sprawls over a massive area today and has many wings.

 One of the residential wings is still used by the English monarch and the castle is occupied by a massive staff, being home to many royal and governmental offices.

 Alcazar castle is one of the most iconic castles in Spain.
 The castle was the site of a Roman fortification and after the Moorish invasion of Spain, the modern-day structure of the castle was built.

 According to estimates based on extant historical sources, the castle dates back to the 12th century.

-The overall shape of the castle is like that of bow and the unique shape of the castles towers is said to be the inspiration of the Cinderella Castle.
+The overall shape of the castle is like that of a bow and the unique shape of the castles towers is said to be the inspiration of the Cinderella Castle.
 After the end of the Moorish rule in Spain, the castle came into the ownership of the Spanish queen, Isabella I.

 The castle later served as a prison for some time.
 Nearly the entire architecture of the castle is well-preserved to this day.

 Neuschwanstein castle is one of the rather recent German castles which is also one of the most recognizable pieces of architecture in Germany.
 The castle was built in the 19th century in Bavaria, Germany.
 Located on top of a hill, the castle was commissioned by Ludwig II of Bavaria.

 The castle was constructed as a tribute to medieval German knightly culture and Ludwig II had numerous embellishing features such as vast halls and theaters added to it.